 - "22.
-The vehicle is / is not $\underline{2}$ / fitted with a Brake Assist System meeting the requirements of Annex 10. - 22.1.
+The vehicle is / is not 2/ fitted with a Brake Assist System meeting the requirements of Part B of Annex 9,. - 22.1.
 Category of Brake Assist System A / B / C 2/ - 22.1.1.
-For category A systems, define the force threshold at which the ratio between pedal force and brake pressure increases; 2/ - 22.1.2.
+For category A systems, define the force threshold at which the ratio between pedal force and brake pressure increases; $\underline{2}/$ - 22.1.2.
 For category B systems, define the brake pedal speed which must be achieved in order to activate the Brake Assist System (e.g. pedal stroke speed (mm/s) during a given time interval); 2/ - 22.1.3.
-For category C systems, define the input variables affecting the decision to activate the Brake Assist System, the relationship between them and the pedal application required to activate the Brake Assist System for the tests described in Annex 10.
+For category C systems, define the input variables affecting the decision to activate the Brake Assist System, the relationship between them and the pedal application required to activate the Brake Assist System for the tests described in Part B of Annex 9.
 2/"